robinredX/BitTorrent_in_Python/protocol.md

     * it provides, on demand by a _player_, a list of other _players_ to connect to
     * it does nothing else: it does not download or upload any _book_, does not know what _player_ has what _books_, etc.

+6. **Librarifier**
+    * this is an independant program that generates the .libr file to exchange file information

 ---
 ## 2. Initialisation